Zid (2014 film)

-It received grossly negative reviews from critics.

 Plot

-Rohan "Ronnie" Achrekar (Karanvir Sharma), a crime reporter with a Goa-based newspaper called 'The Daily', is being questioned by his newspaper's editor Karan (Mohan Kapoor) and the area's deputy superintendent of police (Rajeev Saxena).
+Rohan "Ronnie" Achrekar, a crime reporter with a Goa-based newspaper called The Daily, is being questioned by his newspaper's editor Karan and the area's deputy superintendent of police.
 He tells them that with the editor's help, he had rented an apartment in his friend's outhouse located in a remote part of Goa.
-The place looks haunted and the owner is a paralyzed, elderly man who uses a wheelchair and is the father of a young girl, Maya (Mannara Chopra).
-Maya falls in love upon seeing Ronnie, who is recovering from his breakup with ex-girlfriend Priya (Shraddha Das), who moved to London.
+The place looks haunted and the owner is a paralyzed, elderly man who uses a wheelchair and is the father of a young girl, Maya.
+Maya falls in love upon seeing Ronnie, who is recovering from his breakup with ex-girlfriend Priya, who moved to London.